 There are many requirements that revolve around containers storing hazardous wastes.
 People often remember that there are specific ways to handle hazardous wastes (even if they are not qualified to do so) but proper storage often gets overlooked.
 A container is any portable device in which a material is stored, transported, treated, disposed of, otherwise handled (§260.10).
-Common containers are drums of various sizes (5, 15, 30, and 55 gallon are the most common).
+Common containers are drums of various sizes (5, 15, 30, and 55 gallons are the most common).
 So how do you make sure your storage area and containers are compliant?
+Keep reading to learn about 4 of the most common hazardous waste container violations:

 All containers need to be closed except when adding or removing waste.
 In order to be considered “closed,” a drum is required to have all snap rings tightly bolted, bungholes capped and lids secured.
 The only exception being, a funnel with a sealing lid threaded into a bunghole.
 Containers should not be opened, handled, or stored in a way that could cause rupture or leakage.